oracle-livelabs/oci/oci-network-firewall/lab1/lab1.md

 1. On the Oracle Cloud Infrastructure Console Home page, go to the Burger menu (on top left), select **Identity and Security** and click on **Network firewall policies**.
   ![Click firewall policy](images/clickpol.png)

-   On the menu that opens, click **Create network firewall policy**.
+   In the menu that opens, click **Create network firewall policy**.
 In the next menu, give it a name and press Create...
   ![Empty firewall policy](images/polempty.png)

    The Firewall policy that gets created will be empty of any configuration but we can use it to deploy a Network Firewall.